PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 reconciliation can be guarded.
 Inventory another bounded scan or allocation with a complete owner contract, characterize it first, then commit and push only.
 Do not create or update a pull request.

+## Absolute-final PReLU reconciliation characterization checkpoint

+The absolute-final PReLU owner has one rewrite counter but also intentionally calls `_prune_unused_tensors()` for zero-match invocations.
+A new owner fixture uses `max_rewrites=0` with one unused tensor and freezes the complete behavior: the rewrite counter remains zero, the tensor count decreases by one, and the LayoutState stays synchronized.

+A strict expected-failure architecture contract therefore does not permit a rewrite-only guard.
+It requires the terminal lowerer to record the tensor-table size immediately before the owner and reconcile when either the exact rewrite counter is positive or the tensor count decreased.
+This preserves the existing zero-rewrite cleanup contract without paying for reconciliation when neither a rewrite nor pruning occurred.
+Production is unchanged at this checkpoint.

+At implementation, change only the absolute-final call site, retain the owner call and Session LayoutState, and add lowerer wiring coverage for zero-change, rewrite, and prune-only outcomes.
+Run the complete PReLU owner, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites sequentially.
+Commit and push only; do not create or update a pull request.